List of Pepsi spokespersons: Europe and the United Kingdom

 For the 1988 and 1989 seasons, Pepsi was the title sponsor of Suzuki's effort in motorcycle road racing's premier class, Grand Prix 500cc.
 The Pepsi livery was a new addition to grand prix motorcycling, and a change from tobacco sponsors.

 During 1988-9, Suzuki also produced a number of road going replicas of the GP bikes, emblazoned with the same Pepsi signage as the works bikes.
 Due to the livery's association with one of Suzuki's riders, the Texan, Kevin Schwantz, riders today are still producing their own replicas as tribute.

 In 1998, the group Spice Girls have been spokeswomen in the international campaign.
 The ad was featuring the song "Move Over (Generation Next)".

 Since 2001, Sakis Rouvas has been a spokesperson in the Greek and Balkan campaign under contract with the headquarters of United Kingdom, being the only Greek artist to have ever been proposed to represent the brand.

 Since summer 2009, Inna is the spokeswoman in Romania, Moldova and secondly in Bulgaria, Hungary and Serbia.
 She promoted Pepsi mostly in Romania, Moldova and Bulgaria through TV commercials and internet adverts.
 Some commercials have been translated from Romanian into Bulgarian or even Hungarian.

 Latin America

 In Latin America, Colombian artists Shakira, and Juanes.
 Mexican Julieta Venegas, Dominican Sammy Sosa, and Puerto Rican Ricky Martin and Daddy Yankee have promoted the soft drink.
 Spanish-speaking Jaci Velasquez did some commercials.
 In 2007 RBD promoted the drink in their home country of Mexico.

 Asia

-As for Asia markets, celebrity, actors and singers Siti Nurhaliza, Show Lo, Leslie Cheung, Jay Chou, Aaron Kwok, Jolin Tsai, Ivy, Rain, Derrick Hamilton, Louis Koo, Nicholas Tse, F4, Faye Wong, Jennylyn Mercado, Kelly Chan, Momo Wu, Bamboo Mañalac, Eraserheads, Jericho Rosales, Matteo Guidicelli, Nicole Hernandez, Jackson Wang, Jao Mapa, Daniel Padilla, Julia Barretto, Kathryn Bernardo, Donny Pangilinan, Belle Mariano and SB19 have appeared in several different advertisements.
+As for Asia markets, celebrity, actors and singers Siti Nurhaliza, Show Lo, Leslie Cheung, Jay Chou, Aaron Kwok, Jolin Tsai, Ivy, Rain, Derrick Hamilton, Louis Koo, Nicholas Tse, F4, Faye Wong, Jennylyn Mercado, Kelly Chan, Momo Wu, Bamboo Mañalac, Eraserheads, Jericho Rosales, Matteo Guidicelli, Nicole Hernandez, G.E.M.
+Tang, Jackson Wang, Jao Mapa, Daniel Padilla, Julia Barretto, Kathryn Bernardo, Donny Pangilinan, Belle Mariano and SB19 have appeared in several different advertisements.